AfthabEK/Entry-Exit-DL/README.md

 ### Admin Tasks

-To clear the database and delete all data, run the `clear.py` script. **Warning**: Make sure to backup data by downloading it before running this script.
+* To clear the database and delete all data, run the `clear.py` script. **Warning**: Make sure to backup data by downloading it before running this script.

+* To delete all entries with a specific prefix, run the clear_prefix.py script.

+* To set the status of all entries as exit, run the update_exit.py script.

 ### Notes
 This software was made for the [eSSL U-5 RFID reader](https://www.esslsecurity.com/rfidreaders/u-5).